aws/aws-cdk/packages/aws-cdk-docs/src/logical-ids.rst

 Each resource in the construct tree has a unique path that represents its location within the tree.
-Since logical IDs can only use alphanumeric characters and also restricted in length, we are unable to simply use a delimited path as the logical ID.
+Since logical IDs can only use alphanumeric characters and also restricted in length, the CDK is unable to simply use a delimited path as the logical ID.
 Instead, logical IDs are allocated by concatenating a human-friendly rendition from the path (concatenation, de-duplicate, trim) with an eight-character MD5 hash of the delimited path.